codinsonn/codinsonn.dev/packages/@aetherspace/core/README.md

 - Bring in all related assets and automatically copy them to the public dir(s)
 - Add autogenerated docs for that feature or package’s components

-…and ofcourse allow you to import any other reusables from that package or feature.
+… and ofcourse allow you to import any other reusables from that package or feature.

 ### Why not NPM packages?